theborakompanioni/azure-docs.de-de/articles/virtual-network/virtual-network-manage-nsg-arm-ps.md

 <properties
-   pageTitle="Verwalten von NSGs mit PowerShell im Resource Manager | Microsoft Azure" description="Erfahren Sie, wie Sie vorhandene NSGs mit PowerShell im Resource Manager verwalten" services="virtual-network" documentationCenter="na" authors="jimdial"
+   pageTitle="Manage NSGs using PowerShell in Resource Manager | Microsoft Azure" description="Learn how to manage exising NSGs using PowerShell in Resource Manager" services="virtual-network" documentationCenter="na" authors="jimdial"